Ellingen: Transport

-Ellingen has a railway station at the Nuremberg - Treuchtlingen - Augsburg line.
-By the Bundesstraße 2 and 13 it is well connected to Nuremberg (B2), Augsburg (B2), Ingolstadt (B13) and Ansbach (B13).
+Ellingen has a railway station on the Nuremberg - Treuchtlingen - Augsburg line.
+By the Bundesstraße 2 and 13, it is well connected to Nuremberg (B2), Augsburg (B2), Ingolstadt (B13) and Ansbach (B13).

 The list of the personalities of the city of Ellingen includes the name of Ellingen, a town in the Landkreis Weißenburg-Gunzenhausen, born personalities as well as those who enter the city because, for example, they had their (main) effect here without being born there.
 All sections are sorted chronologically according to the year of birth.
 The list does not claim to be complete.